AP® World History: Modern

 Preparing for the exam takes a lot of effort, but it’s a marathon, not a sprint.

-How to study for the AP World History course?
+How to approach AP World History course

 AP World History is considered by many to be one of the most challenging AP courses, but it doesn’t have to be.
 With a bit of preparation and planning, you'll be able to do well in AP class and on the exam.